 One of the most time-consuming activities of moving is notifying everyone of your address change.
 The average household has to notify between 15-20 businesses and organizations of their move.
 Changing your address on your driver’s license is one of the activities that comes to mind, but what if you decide not to do it?
 Doesn’t forwarding your mail take care of these things?
 The short answer is no.

-In most states and provinces, there are laws and implications to failing to notify of your new address.
+In most states and provinces, there are laws and implications for failing to notify the appropriate organizations of your new address.

 Consider Michelle, a Toronto resident, who moved four months ago, but hasn’t updated her driver’s license and vehicle registration.
 She was recently pulled over at a roadside check and issued two tickets (for $85 each) for failing to notify the province of Ontario of her change of address on her driver’s license and vehicle registration.
 If you live in Ontario, you must, by law, notify the Ministry of Transportation within 6 days of your move.
 The process is straight forward and can be done online through Service Ontario.
 Your updated license card will be mailed to you and you’ll be given an online confirmation that you can keep with you as proof in the meantime.